tsabin2023/CNE350FinalProject/README.md

 sabin@raspberrypi:~/CNE350FinalProject $ pwd
 /home/sabin/CNE350FinalProject
 ```
-The second line is your absolute path, so copy and paste it into a txt file editor, e.g. notepad
+The second line of your actual terminal output is your absolute path, so copy and paste it into a txt file editor, e.g. notepad.

-To add it as a cronjob
+To add it as a cronjob.
 ```
 crontab -e
 ```
-In the folder on the bottom line you will need to ad 5 * then your absolute path with to the BASH file, eg
+In the folder on the bottom line you will need to ad 5 * then your absolute path with to the BASH file, eg.

 ```
 * * * * * /home/sabin/CNE350FinalProject/CNE350FinalBASH.sh